zenimtiazz/codelinestest/README.md

 - This test seems pretty easy to write lets do our 2nd test Good wine increase in quality the older it gets.

 - Okay I am going to write couple of tests to see if its according to requirements and then refactoring the code would be more easy and alot simpler.✔️

+- All tests done and working fine ✔️

+### Its time to refactor the code :

+- One of strangest item in whole code is B-Dawg keychain so lets refactor it first.